 Suspect illegal activity?
 Let us know

-You can report suspected fraud, waste, or abuse by recipients or providers in Texas health and human services programs online (click on link at right) or by calling our toll-free fraud hotline (800-436-6184).
-The Texas health and human services system includes:
+You can report suspected fraud, waste, or abuse by recipients or providers in Texas health and human services programs online or by calling our toll-free fraud hotline (800-436-6184).
+The programs involved include:

 - The Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps)